-We would like to thank all the individuals and organisations who have donated to Capability Scotland in the last year and for keeping us in mind during these challenging times.
+We would like to thank all the individuals and organisations who have donated to Capability Scotland in the last year and for choosing to support our work during these challenging times.
 These gifts allow us to deliver high standard care, support and education for disabled children and adults across Scotland.
-The impact of the pandemic has been unprecedented on the lives of the people we care for and we are very grateful for the continued support.
+The impact of the pandemic continues to be unprecedented on the lives of the people we care for and we are very grateful for the continued support.

-We thank everyone who responded to mailings, made a regular gift, or took part in events such as the 2.6 challenge, Santa Run and Virtual Kiltwalk.
+We thank everyone who responded to mailings, made a regular gift, or took part in events such as virtual Kiltwalk and Edinburgh Marathon.
 Thank you also to the companies and organisations who supported us by holding one of our collection boxes on their premises.